-Door knobs may not sound like an important style item in your home, but sometimes it's these little often-overlooked details can make all the difference.
+A door knob may not sound like an important style item in your home, however, these often-overlooked details can sometimes make all the difference.
 The doors in my home came outfitted with polished brass knobs that looked like they'd already seen over a million hands over the years.
 They were worn, outdated, damaged, and the brass style really didn't help the overall look of our home.
 All of our kitchen appliances and bathroom accessories were satin nickel, and I had just ordered new satin nickel kitchen and bathroom faucets, so it was definitely time for the door knobs to change, too.

 Now that I had my new knobs, all that was left to do was install them.
 Here's how:

 Here is my pantry door knob in all of its bright, brassy, scratched, corroded, and dented glory.
 It may be hard to tell from the picture, but the knobs were an absolute mess.